 The estimate may not be lower than the individual's taxable income (as assessed by SARS) for the previous year of assessment, known as the basic amount, unless permission is obtained from SARS.
-In the event that an individual has no assessed taxable income for a previous year of assessment, the individual must estimate his or her taxable income for the current year of assessment as accurately as possible.
+An individual who has no assessed taxable income for a previous year of assessment must estimate his or her taxable income for the current year of assessment as accurately as possible.
 SARS may request the individual to justify any estimate submitted and may increase the estimated amount if the individual is unable to justify the estimate.

 The estimate for the second payment must be equal to the total liability for the year of assessment.
-Should a taxpayer underestimate his tax liability, an understatement penalty may be levied (refer to 11 for further detail).
+Should a taxpayer underestimate his or her tax liability, an understatement penalty may be levied (refer to 11 for further detail).

-The tax payable on the estimated taxable income for the year of assessment must be determined by applying the rate of income tax applicable to that amount of taxable income by making use of the statutory rates or by using the tax tables that are available in the Reference Guide on Provisional Tax (available on the SARS website www.sars.gov.za).
+The tax payable on the estimated taxable income for the year of assessment must be determined by applying the rate of income tax applicable to that amount of taxable income by making use of the statutory rates or by using the tax tables that are available in the reference guide available on the SARS website www.sars.gov.za.
 Employees' tax, any foreign taxes paid or proved to be payable by the provisional taxpayer to the government of another country, and any provisional tax already paid during that year of assessment, can be deducted from the estimated provisional tax that is payable for the relevant provisional tax period.